 - g.
 The faculty member visited may submit to the College office a written statement of response or rebuttal to be attached to the report(s).
 This response or rebuttal shall be submitted within seven days following the post-visit. - h.
 The Classroom Visitation Report is not a recommendation regarding retention, promotion, or tenure decisions. - 4.
-Student Opinion of Teaching Effectiveness (SOTE) and Alternative Evaluation Instruments.
+Student Opinion of Teaching Effectiveness (SOTE) and a.
+Written or electronic student evaluation shall be required for all classes that faculty teach, with the following exceptions:

+Alternative Evaluation Instruments.